skuid/skuid-labs/experiments/dataSources/SalesforceREST/readme.md

 #### Access to Einstein Analytics data

- Look at the folder below for specific instructions and page examples using this datasource.
+ Look at the folder below for specific instructions and page examples using this data source.

 #### Retrieve all metadata related to contact object: